TREASURIES-Yields dip on month-end buying, U.S. inflation data

 rebalancing was the main catalyst for the move lower in yields,

-analysts said.
-Also, a drop in the core PCE price index to 1.5
+analysts said, while a drop in the core PCE price index to 1.5

 percent in the 12 months through April from 1.6 percent in March